vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/session.md

 ## Objective

-Improve the user experience of the `buildforce plan` command by adding a check for the existence of the `.buildforce` folder and prompting the user to initialize the project if it doesn't exist.
+Improve the user experience of the `buildforce plan` command by adding a check for the existence of the `buildforce` folder and prompting the user to initialize the project if it doesn't exist.

 ## Tasks